mahediazad/AuthorizeNet-wrapper/README.md

 AuthorizeNet-wrapper
 ====================

-Wrapper class of Authorize.Net in php
+Wrapper class of Authorize.Net Payment Gateway can help you accept credit card and electronic check payments quickly and affordably.